steveloughran/engineering-proposals/refactoring-s3a.md

 Independent of that -what does it mean for the refactoring?

 The proposed three layer model will need to be revisited.
-Could two-layergts work?
+Could two-layers work?

 There's no need to pass down special S3Guard references into "lower-layer" code.